LiD-FL: Towards List-Decodable Federated Learning

 The results demonstrate the remarkable effectiveness of LiD-FL, as its worst test accuracy across different attacks is the highest on both LR model and CNN model while all the baseline methods collapsed.
 Specifically, for the LR model, the worst test accuracy of LiD-FL is $0.56$, and the other methods fail to produce a valid model.
 For the CNN model, none of the baselines successfully defend the learning process against the EPR, LF, LIE, OMN and SF attacks, while LiD-FL achieves a test accuracy over $72\%$ against these $5$ attacks.
 For the Gauss attack, the Norm shows best performance and LiD-FL achieves the second highest test accuracy.
 Additionally, the performance of LiD-FL varies slightly across diverse attacks on both models, indicating the excellent robustness of LiD-FL.

-Figure \ref{fig:CIFAR-10_0.6v} illustrates the experimental results subjected to different attack scenarios on CIFAR-10 at a Byzantine fraction of $0.6$.
+Figure \ref{fig:CIFAR-10_0.6v} illustrates the experimental results on CIFAR-10 at a Byzantine fraction of $0.6$.
 The results emphasize that when exposed to EPR, LF, LIE, OMN and SF attacks, LiD-FL much outperforms other methods.
 The test accuracy of LiD-FL is more than $0.50$ for these attacks, while the test accuracy of other algorithms all remain below $0.3$.
 Note that under the Gauss attack, the LiD-FL shows a lower convergence speed than baselines.

 \paragraph{Voting attacks.} Table \ref{tab:voting_atk} presents the test accuracy of LiD-FL under two voting attacks, where ``W" and ``R" represent the Worst voting attack and Random voting attack, respectively.
 LiD-FL achieves consistently high performance against both voting attacks, demonstrating remarkable robustness.
-For most attacks, the Random voting strategy is less effective than the Worst voting strategy.
-This is because when the new model is suboptimal but not poisoned, the Random voting scheme increases its chance of being properly optimized.
+In most cases, the Random voting attack is less effective than the Worst voting attack.
+This is because when the new model is suboptimal but not poisoned, the Random voting scheme increases its chance of being optimized.